LordEidi/ohjasmin.js/README.md

     node add_domain.js -f dyndns.example.org -p test -i 127.0.0.4
     node add_domain.js -f demo -p demo -i 127.0.0.4

-See this link for details regarding the -t/--type argument: http://cr.yp.to/djbdns/tinydns-data.html
+See this link for details regarding the -t/--type argument: http://cr.yp.to/djbdns/tinydns-data.html.

+**Warning** If your configuration file has relative paths for sqlite files, make sure to run add_domain from the same folder as you run **ohjasmin.js** from.

 ###How to set up transport security###